kerns/commander-v/README.md

 ## Usage

-1. In the Visual Studio Code explorer sidebar, select multiple files while holding down `Ctrl` (Windows) or `Cmd` (Mac).
+1. In the Visual Studio Code explorer sidebar, select multiple files while holding down `Ctrl` (Windows) or `Cmd` (Mac)
-2. Right-click on one of the selected files and choose "Commander V" from the context menu.
+2. Right-click on one of the selected files and choose `Commander V` from the context menu
-3. The concatenated content, optionally with an ASCII tree view of your project, will be pushed to your clipboard.
+3. The concatenated content, optionally with an ASCII tree view of your project, is pushed to your clipboard

 ## Configuration

 Global settings can be configured in your Visual Studio Code extension settings, under "Commander V".
 A local override of your global settings can be configured on a per-project basis via a `v.config.js` placed on the root of your project.
-Commander V will automatically retrieve the settings file and apply the changes upon a restart of VS Code.
+Changes require a restart of VS Code.

 Configurable settings: